Nothing Ear (stick) review: Stick it to me

-(Pocket-lint) - Nothing is a relative newcomer to the tech space, and with its first two products, it launched a pair of earbuds and a phone seeking to stand out from the crowd.
+Nothing is a relative newcomer to the tech space, and with its first two products, it launched a pair of earbuds and a phone seeking to stand out from the crowd.
 Carl Pei's company delivered two familiar consumer tech items with unique designs to ensure that neither would disappear into the sea of sameness that lots of other affordable product makers are happy to do.

 In 2022 it launched its third product: Ear (stick), yet again delivering something a little outside the ordinary that looks really cool, delivers convenient features and packs great sound at a very affordable price point.